 2. The cost of exercising

 Examine your employee stock option plan and remind yourself about the exercise price.
-Multiply that price by the number of options that you want to exercise to find out how much you’ll have to pay.
+Multiply that price by the number of options you want to exercise to find out how much you’ll have to pay.

 If you have enough funds to cover the exercise cost, that’s wonderful!
 But if you don’t have the money you need, all is not lost.
 EquityBee can help you to pay the exercise price and take advantage of your employee stock options.